mjcarant0/dsa_laboratory_exercise_3/exercise_1/README.md

         prev.next = current.next
         current = None
 ```
-- **Purpose:** To be added
+- **Purpose:** To remove a node that contains a specific value.
 - **How:**
-  - To be Added
+  - If the node to delete is the head, move the head to the next node.
-  - To be Added
+  - Otherwise, find the node with the given key and link the previous node to the next one.
-  - To be Added
+  - If the value isn’t found, display a message.

 ---